lostphilosopher/erberts-and-gerberts-cli/README.md

 *NOTE: Never store config.json on a public repo!
 It is under .gitignore and should stay that way.*

-**Step 4.** Create a default.json file with your "usual" Erberts and Gerberts order and address filled in (use orders/example.json and menu.json as a guide) **NOTE:** Make sure you use an address within the Erberts and Gerberts delivery area.
-The script will fail on orders outside of deliever range.
+**Step 4.** Create an orders/default.json file with your "usual" Erberts and Gerberts order and delivery address filled in (use orders/example.json and menu.json as a guide) **NOTE:** Make sure you use an address within the Erberts and Gerberts delivery area.
+The script will fail on orders outside of delivery range.

 *payment type supported: "credit card", "pay on delivery"*